FastPictureViewer Codec Pack 2.2R3

 Previewer (*.rwz)

-Provides previewing support for some of the Rawzor compressed RAW formats.
-Rawzor is a special-purpose compression utility that compresses raw files from many cameras into its own, smaller format.
-The Rawzor previewer included in this pack allows RWZ file previewing and metadata extraction without prior decompression.
+PProvides previewing support for some of the Rawzor compressed RAW formats.
+Rawzor is a promizing special-purpose compression utility that compresses raw files from many cameras into its own, smaller format.
+The Rawzor previewer included in this pack allows RWZ file previewing and metadata extraction without prior decompression, enabling Explorer to handle Rawzor files as any other raw format supported by our product.

 Provides support for thumbnail views in Windows XP Explorer (SP3), for all the above formats, plus HD Photo / JPEG XR files.
 Also works with Windows XP 64 SP2 and Windows Server 2003 x64, provided that WIC 64 is installed on the computer.
 Fast thumbnail extraction from most CR2, CRW, NEF, NRW, PEF, RAF, ORF and DNG files, with intelligent black borders removal.